-DreamWorks Animation SKG Inc. (DWA), the maker of the computer-generated “Shrek” movies, rose as much as 4.6 percent after the company signed an agreement with Twentieth Century Fox to distribute its films.
+DreamWorks Animation SKG Inc. (DWA:US), the maker of the computer-generated “Shrek” movies, rose as much as 4.6 percent after the company signed an agreement with Twentieth Century Fox to distribute its films.

 Katzenberg, pitting Fox against Sony Corp.
 (6758) in negotiations, pushed to lower costs at the studio, which is also battling tougher competition for family audiences.
 He said he’s considering Fox as a partner in cable-television channels he plans in the U.S. and elsewhere.